 Failure to provide this information will result in the applicant being returned to the family waitlist without the domestic violence preference.

 Veterans, Active or Inactive Military Personnel and Immediate Family Members of Both: An eligible applicant who can document that they are a veteran or are the immediate family member10 of a veteran (living or deceased), or are active/inactive personnel of the United States Armed Forces.
-Immediate family member documentation for preference must show financial support from the veteran while they were alive or the immediate family member is presently receiving benefits or financial support from active/inactive personnel.
+Immediate family member documentation for preference must show financial support from the veteran while they were alive, or the immediate family member is presently receiving benefits or financial support from active/inactive personnel.

 The applicant must supply the documentation at the time of the screening.
 Failure to provide the documentation within 10 business days will result in removal of the veteran’s preference.